randyau/datawebring/README.md

 # Installation of the widget

 Place this snippet in your HTML body where you want the widget box to appear.
-That's it.
 There's no need to edit or make changes.

 The widget requires that your site be on the list of sites (based off URL pattern matching) before it displays correctly.